SaschaWillems/ModernVkTriangle/README.md

 # Todo

-- Queues: Work needs to be submitted to queues.
-They abstract hardware, explain e.g. compute only queue
 - Command buffer : Work items have to be "compiled" into command buffers and submitted to queues.
 E.g. used to create command buffers on multiple threads